 Look for schools with centers for undocumented students

-When searching for schools friendly to undocumented students, do some research to see if prospective institutions have centers for undocumented students.
+When searching for schools friendly to undocumented students, do some research to see if any of them have centers for undocumented students.
 Additionally, many schools offer various resources for undocumented students, including scholarships, housing initiatives, and work opportunities.
 Student-led organizations are also an excellent place for students wanting to find a welcoming community.

 Pick colleges that treat undocumented students as domestic, not international